top of page

 Singapore's lush nature reserves offer a perfect environment for trail runners.
 The MacRitchie Reservoir, with its gentle paths, is a great place to start.
 Trail running is a wonderful addition to any running or training programme, to provide a different training stimulus, to keep running fresh and fun.
 Gradually build your trail running skills, you'll not only enjoy the physical and mental health benefits but also discover a newfound appreciation for the Lion City.

-Improving health is about finding motivation, prioritising self-care and taking action.
+For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.
-Whether you want to understand the science, beat chronic illness or enhance your overall well-being, our consultations and programs deliver results that are tailored to your needs.

 Stay Healthy,